Home Education Courses How You Can Become a Defensive Driver

 An undeniable place to begin, the most fundamental concept of defensive driving is to ensure that your car is always moving at a controlled speed.
 You should feel comfortable at all times, especially when you are traveling around corners.
 Avoid having that feeling like the vehicle is pulling away from you.

-During rainy conditions, speed control is even more significant since your vehicle’s tires will have a lower grip than if the surfaces are dry.
+Speed control is even more significant during rainy conditions since your vehicle’s tires will have a lower grip than if the surfaces are dry.
 This wetness, therefore, means that the roads are more dangerous than usual.
-Indeed, it’s safe to drive during rainy seasons on the condition that you lower your speed and increase your awareness.
-Although the speed limit maybe 50km/h, you don’t necessarily have to travel at that speed when the conditions are inappropriate.
+Although the speed limit may be 50km/h, you don’t necessarily have to travel at that speed when the conditions are inappropriate.
+Indeed, it’s safe to drive during rainy seasons you need you lower your rate and increase your awareness.

 2. Remain vigilant and be aware

 Knowing your surroundings is an essential part of defensive driving.
+Checking the mirrors keeps you aware of everything happening around you.
+Checking the mirrors keeps you aware of everything happening around you.
 You learn to check the side mirrors frequently during your driving test for a reason.
-Checking the mirrors keeps you aware of everything happening around you.

-Plus, it’s essential to check what is going on behind you on the road rather than focusing on vehicles ahead of you.
+Plus, checking what is happening behind you on the road is essential rather than focusing on vehicles ahead of you.
 That way, you will predict potential stops before they occur, enabling you to remain safe and use less fuel.

 As mentioned earlier, you don’t need only to be cautious of other vehicles.
 Cyclists on the highway may want to turn right and ride across your direct lane, and you need to be careful about that.
-Also, ensure that you watch your blind spots, more so when you are overtaking or changing travel lines on an expressway.
+Also, ensure that you watch your blind spots when overtaking or changing travel lines on an expressway.

 3. Maintain your distance